mykelson/sigma/README.md

 # Sigma
-Sigma is a Python program that calculates the factorial of a given positive integer.
+Sigma is a Python program that calculates the factorial of given positive integer.

 ## Project status
 Project development has stopped completely